sdiehl/wiwinwlh/tutorial.md

 On a module-level this effectively makes Haskell a call-by-value language with some caveats.
 All arguments to functions are now explicitly evaluated and all data in constructors within this module are in head normal form by construction.
-However there are some subtle points to this that are better explained in the language guide.

 Deepseq
 -------